Blankon-Technology-Solutions/thp-project-Fauzan-Nadhif/README.md

 ## Testing WebSocket

 You can test the websocket functionaliy by opening localhost:8000/todos/test-ws in your browser.
 But first, replace the token in templates/test-ws.html (Note that if you are using docker that means you have to change the file from inside the container).
-Click connect WebSocket and then then calling the todos API.
+Click connect WebSocket and then try calling the todos API.